 According to the Vitamin D Council, current research has implicated vitamin D deficiency as a major factor in the pathology of osteoarthritis, chronic pain, autoimmune diseases (e.g., rheumatoid arthritis, lupus, multiple sclerosis), heart disease, stroke, hypertension, diabetes, depression, osteoporosis, muscle weakness, muscle wasting, birth defects, periodontal disease, at least 17 varieties of cancer, and more.

-Quoting from the Council’s webpage entitled, Understanding Vitamin D Cholecalciferol: “Vitamin D's influence on key biological functions vital to one's health and well-being mandates that vitamin D no longer be ignored by the health care industry nor by individuals striving to achieve and maintain a greater state of health.”
+Quoting from the Council’s webpage entitled, What Is Vitamin D?: “Vitamin D's influence on key biological functions vital to one's health and well-being mandates that vitamin D no longer be ignored by the health care industry nor by individuals striving to achieve and maintain a greater state of health.”

 The report concludes, “If well adults and adolescents regularly avoid sunlight exposure, research indicates a necessity to supplement with at least 5,000 units (IU) of vitamin D daily.
 To obtain this amount from milk one would need to consume 50 glasses.
 With a multivitamin more than 10 tablets would be necessary.
 Neither is advisable.”